Leonardo-Blanger/bmp280-iio/README.md

 # IIO Compatible Linux Kernel Driver for the BMP280 Temperature and Pressure Sensor

 > **Disclaimer:** This is a hobby project I developed after having studied Linux driver development for the past few weeks.
 I came up with this project as a way to explore concepts such as I2C comunication and the IIO subsystem in practice.
 In summary, the main purpose of this project is self learning, and it was absolutely **not** tested for "mission critical" use cases.
+Use it at your own risk.

 This project provides a Linux kernel driver for the Bosch BMP280 temperature and pressure sensor.
 It exposes the sensor data through the Linux IIO (Industrial I/O) subsystem, making it easy to integrate with existing tools and libraries.
 It also supports IIO triggered buffers.